Stranger Things Logo

 Stranger Things Logo History

-The quiet, measured life of the inhabitants was excited by the mysterious disappearance of a 12-year-old guy, after which various mystical events began in the town.
-The local sheriff, investigating the boy’s disappearance, accidentally reveals one strange secret … Let’s not retell the plot further – the series can be viewed on the Internet, four seasons of the television series have already been released.
-But the story of his logo is very interesting.
+The peaceful, measured life of the residents was disrupted by the mysterious disappearance of a 12-year-old boy, after which various mystical events began in the town.
+The local sheriff, investigating the boy’s disappearance, accidentally uncovers one strange secret.
+We won’t continue recounting the plot.
+The series is available to watch online, and four seasons have already been released.
+But the story of its logo is very interesting.

 What is Stranger Things?

-Stranger Things is a science fiction series and horror show created by the Brothers and released by Netflix; the first season premiered in 2016.
+Stranger Things is a sci-fi-horror series created by the Duffer Brothers and produced by Netflix; the first season premiered in 2016.
 The second, third, and fourth seasons were released in 2017, 2019, and 2022, respectively.
 Work on the final (fifth) season began in 2022.

 2016

-The logo for the first season of the science fiction series is based on a text phrase.
-Graphics are excluded because the emphasis is only on the title, emphasizing the strangeness of the events.
-To convey the atmosphere of phantom, horror, and style of the 80s of the last century, the directors opted for the ITC Benguiat font.
-The words are arranged in two tiers: the upper one is “Stranger,” the lower one is “Things.”
-Moreover, the first part of the phrase is highlighted by a double bar.
-The letters themselves are contour: hollow inside and solid outside circled the edges by a solid line.
-“S” and “R” are much larger than the rest of the characters.
+The logo of the first season of the sci-fi series is based on a text phrase.
+Graphics are excluded because the focus is solely on the title, which emphasizes the strangeness of the events.
+To convey a ghostly, horror-inspired atmosphere and the 1980s style, the creators chose the ITC Benguiat font.
+The words are arranged in two tiers: the upper “Stranger” and the lower “Things.”
+The first part of the phrase is highlighted with a double line.
+The letters themselves are contour: hollow inside and solid outside, edged by a solid line.
+The letters “S” and “R” are significantly larger than the other characters.

 2017